0xSheller/reth_helper/readme.md

 This assumes you have a disk mounted on /chain for an archive node.
 Might need to change dirs, ill update this to be more interactive in the future when i have time.
 But it's setup for aarch64/arm64 machines.
 If you're not using this arch, just change the prometheus URL to reflect whatever arch you're using.

-Change line 11 of `setup_nginx.sh` to reflect desired credentials (currently user is user, and pass is securepassword), also change lines 31 & 33 of grafana_dashboard/reth.json to reflect the same credentials.
+Change line 11 of `setup_nginx.sh` to reflect desired credentials (currently user is user, and pass is securepassword).

 You can change prometheus version in setup_prometheus.sh [setup_nginx.sh](setup_nginx.sh)